apache/jena-site/source/security/advisories.md

 the files area of the Fuseki server.

-Users are recommended to upgrade to version 5.5.0 where path names are validated and restricted to the files area of the Fuseki.
+Users are recommended to upgrade to version 5.5.0 where path names are validated and restricted to the files area of the Fuseki server instance.

 **CVE-2023-32200 - Exposure of execution in script engine expressions**